Wellbeing, Health & Safety

 Children are not allowed to bring dangerous items to school e.g., matches, knives, razor blades, firecrackers, etc.

 Valuables, especially toys or money, are also not permitted.

 The school cannot be responsible for loss or damage to any property brought to school.

 We want to keep all students safe when children are being dropped off to and picked up from school.
 Please ensure that you park considerately around the school, i.e. no double parking or parking on yellow lines.
 Because so many children walk around the school entrance at drop-off and pick-up times, please do not use the main entrance as a turning point.

 Our school patrol service is run by Year 6 children and supervised by a roster of parents and teachers.
 Crossings on Clyde St and Thames St are patrolled from 8.30am to 9.00am and 3.00pm to 3.10pm.

-We welcome parent assistance with patrols; please email firstname.lastname@example.org if you can help.
+We welcome parent assistance with patrols; if you can help, please email firstname.lastname@example.org